cobuildlab/project-qa-docs/PRE-PROJECT-ACTIVITIES.md

 [Template](./template/feature.md)

 #### Initial Datamodel
 #### Business Rules
 #### UI and Screens
 #### INTRO VIDEO

-The Project Management team: Project Manager and Product Manager or QA, must ensure that the full scope of the project is shared with the whole team for be revised, and a Planning meeting must be set to define dated Milestones for the project.

 ### 7. Communicate Milestones in GitHub Project Kanban and Milestones Document